Damian Lillard's Injury Status For Pelicans vs Bucks

-The Milwaukee Bucks travel to face the New Orleans Pelicans on Sunday night at the Smoothie King Center.
+The Milwaukee Bucks host the New Orleans Pelicans Thursday night at the Fiserv Center.

-Milwaukee is playing on the second night of a back-to-back game after defeating the Miami Heat in overtime on Saturday.
-The Bucks are chasing the Indiana Pacers for homecourt in the first round of the playoffs.
+Both teams are looking forward to the end of the regular season, but for different reasons.
+New Orleans is destined for a top spot in the NBA Draft, while the Bucks are gearing up for what they hope is a deep playoff run.

-Milwaukee has won its last three games but trails the Pacers by three games with a week to go in the regular season.
-Star guard Damian Lillard has missed the team's last eight games with a blood clot in his left calf.
-Milwaukee has gone 4-4 in those games without the former first-round pick.
-The Bucks released their injury report for Sunday's game, and Lillard is listed in it.
+Milwaukee will need health to accomplish their dream of an NBA championship, but star guard Damian Lillard has been sidelined with blood clots in the calf.
+Lillard has missed the team's last ten games but is rehabbing hard to return to the court.
+Milwaukee released their injury report ahead of Thursday night's game.

 Related Articles